zeeshanalipanhwar/Semantic-Segmentation-Keras/README.md

 Follow the colab notebooks for training-and-testing in the Colab Notebooks directory for respective models.

 # Load Pretrained Models
-Either follow the colab notebooks for predictions using the pretrained models in the Colab Notebooks directory for respective models, or follow the following script using your console.
+Either follow the colab notebooks for predictions using the pretrained models in the Colab Notebooks directory for respective models, or follow the following steps using your console.

 ## 1. Clone this repository to your current directory